jessepav/lacygoill-wiki-backup/awk/awk.md

                       ^
                       separates the previous field (`things.`)
                       from the new last empty field

-## What's the side effect of a field modification?

-Awk automatically splits  the record into fields to access  the field to modify, then replaces every `FS` with `OFS` to create the output record.

 ## What happens if I assign a value to a non-existent field (index bigger than the last one)?